-Configuration parameters ST-Start time; PS-Prediction Step; PWS-Prediction Window Size; AI-Alert Interval.
+Configuration parameters: ST, start time; PS, prediction step; PWS, prediction window size; AI, alert interval.
 Dropout was set to 0.25 for all configurations.

 Results

 Table 2 details the results of each model configuration that was trained and evaluated with 10 different random model initializations.
-Results are presented as mean AUC and mean WAUC with 95% confidence interval.
-In Table 3, we detail the results of the Intervallic configurations models evaluated on their paired counterpart Notice configuration test sets.
+Results are presented as mean AUC and mean WAUC, with 95% confidence intervals.
+In Table 3, we detail the results of the intervallic configuration models evaluated on their paired counterpart notice configuration testing sets.

 Table 2.
-Performances of three model architectures for both outcomes.
+Performances of the three model architectures for both outcomes.